-- a. the in-depth knowledge of Cayman Islands attorneys-at-law and the staff of CARA with extensive understanding of ML/TF/PF risks; - b. the Cayman Islands National Risk Assessment ("NRA") conducted in 2015 with summary results published in 2017;
+- a. the in-depth knowledge of Cayman Islands attorneys-at-law and the staff of CARA with extensive understanding of ML/TF/PF risks; - b. the Cayman Islands National Risk Assessment ("NRA") conducted in 2015 with summary results published in November 2017;

 - c.
-'A Lawyer's Guide to Detecting and Preventing Money Laundering' a collaborative publication of the International Bar Association, the American Bar Association and the Council of Bars and Law Societies of Europe in October 2014; and - d. the Financial Action Task Force ("FATF") risk-based approach guidance for legal professionals, published in June 2019.
+'A Lawyer's Guide to Detecting and Preventing Money Laundering' a collaborative publication of the International Bar Association, the American Bar Association and the Council of Bars and Law Societies of Europe in October 2014; - d. the Financial Action Task Force ("FATF") risk-based approach guidance for legal professionals, published in June 2019; - e. the Cayman Islands Terrorist Financing National Risk Assessment dated February 2020; - f. the Cayman Islands Monetary Authority's Sector Specific Risk Assessments dated March 2020; - g. the National Risk Assessment of Money Laundering and Terrorist Financing (ML/TF) Excluded Persons under the Securities Investment Business Law dated February 2020; - h. the Terrorist Financing Risk Assessment for the NPO Sector in the Cayman Islands dated February 2020: - i. the National Risk Assessment of Money Laundering and Terrorist Financing (ML/TF) in the Special Economic Zone dated February 2020; and - j.
+Key Findings of the Legal Persons and Arrangements Risk Assessment published May 2020.

-This is the first sectoral risk assessment published by CARA and CARA will update this risk assessment on a regular basis to reflect emergent risks and trends.
+This sectoral risk assessment published by CARA will be updated on a regular basis to reflect, for example, emergent risks and trends.
 Additionally, as the supervisory and enforcement strategy of CARA is further developed and information is collated from Supervised Firms, this risk assessment will be updated.